HexaNona/kasumi/README.md

 A library to build KOOK bots.
 That's it.

-It is probably not as stable or performant as other libraries out there, because I am geniusly noob in programming.
+It is probably not as stable or performant as other libraries out there, because I am genuinely noob in programming.

 ## TODO